-Another focus area of the department is the development of cell-based biosensors and bioassays.
-Here the department has many years of know-how in the fields of miniaturization, production and integration of sensor and fluidic systems on the basis of silicon, glass or synthetic material.
-Alongside the conventional methods of microsystems engineering (lithography, thin-film technology, etching technology) we are increasingly using roll-to-roll processes which are suitable for mass production at low manufacturing costs.
+Another focus of our work is the development of cell-based biosensors and organ-on-chip systems, which is done in close collaboration with the department of Bioprocessing and Bioanalytics.
+Here, the department has many years of know-how in the fields of miniaturization, production and integration of sensory and microfluidic systems based on materials such as silicon, glass or plastic.
+Alongside the conventional methods of microsystem technology, we are increasingly using roll-to-roll processes that are suitable for mass production at low manufacturing costs.
 This includes the roll-to-roll hot embossing of microfluidic structures, the printing of electrically conductive structures such as for example graphene structures, as well as the printing of protein structures on the micrometre scale with a self-developed protein ink.
-Rotogravure and flexography techniques are available for printing.
-Current research projects are aimed at printing entire biosensors.
+Rotogravure printing, screen printing and inkjet printing are available.
+Current research projects aim at printing entire biosensors.

 By combining miniaturized electronics with sensors or electrodes, we realize monitoring systems with close skin contact that are comfortable to wear.
 We use such wearables to improve human-technology interaction.
 The recorded data, such as vital parameters or acceleration signals, are evaluated using machine learning methods at the point of acquisition.
 We use special tools to train learning algorithms and port them to the microcontroller of the wearable.
 In current research projects, we are developing context-sensitive therapy glasses that vary the therapy depending on the type of physical activity detected.
 In another example, we continuously adjust the intensity of anxiety therapy to the patient's anxiety sensation in order to achieve optimal efficiency of the exposure therapy.